EdAllonby/HaskellPlayground/HaskellProgrammingFromFirstPrinciples/notes.md

 ## Chapter 16

 * Use `:k (->)` to query kinds.
 This will produce the kind of a function type constructor.

+## Chapter 17

+* Applicatives are Monoidal Functors.